Map search

 Research

-All user research was conducted remotely with existing users recruited through Kyero’s annual buyer survey and interviewed on Zoom, and new/naive users sourced and interviewed through usertesting.com test platform.
+All user research was conducted remotely.
+Existing users were recruited through Kyero’s annual buyer survey and interviewed on Zoom, and new/naive users were sourced and interviewed through usertesting.com test platform.

-• Following routine usability testing, prompting and observing new and existing users using the site without prompting.
-The follow up question of, “If you had a magic wand what would you add, change or remove from the site?” revealed 72% of users would add a map search feature.
+It started with routine usability testing, observing new and existing users using the site without prompting.
+The follow-up question of, “If you had a magic wand, what would you add, change or remove from the site?” revealed 72% of users would add a map search feature.

-• Exploring the context in which Kyero sits from a user perspective, researched other property portals (both domestic and international) to support understanding of users expectations around search functionality and UI.
-This helped define the minimum viable experience for the feature and inform expected UI for map search.
+To explore the context in which Kyero sits from a user perspective, I researched other property portals (both domestic and international) to support understanding of users’ expectations around search functionality and UI.
+This helped define the minimum viable experience for the feature and inform anticipated UI for a map search.

-• Used lo-fi and mid-fi wireframes to quickly test layout, interaction patterns and expected site behaviours without over-investing in pixel perfect visual design.
-This was particularly needed to iterate a map UI which communicated property locations were by general are and not exact property pins.
+This was particularly useful to iterate the map UI as property locations were shown in general areas, and not exact property pins.
 This helped in de-risking usability, complexity and performance concerns before development to best utilise engineering capability.

 Affinity mapping from moderated useability testing - site feedback